helinal/cybersecurityproject/README.md

 ### Description

-Cross-site Request Forgery (or CSRF) is an attack where an attacker tricks the user into performing actions on a website without their knowledge.
+Cross-site Request Forgery (or CSRF) is an attack where the attacker tricks the user into performing actions on a website without their knowledge.
 The attacker's goal is to trick the user into submitting malicious web requests to a website that the user has priviledged access to.
-The malicious request can contain, for example, URL parameters, cookies or other data that apper normal to the target web application.
+The malicious request can contain, for example, URL parameters, cookies or other data that appear normal to the target web application.
 Web applications are at risk if they act on input from trusted users without additional authorization.
 An authenticated user could unintentionally send a request to a trusted site, causing unwanted actions due to the user's trusted cookie in their browser.

 ### How to fix

-To fix the flaw in this app, all we have to do is add CSRF tags ({% csrf_token %}) to all forms of this application (logging in, registering, creating new polls and voting).
+To reduce the possibility of CSRF attacks, all we have to do is add CSRF tags ({% csrf_token %}) to all forms of this application (logging in, registering, creating new polls and voting).
 The tags help the server to verify the requests: that they are legitimate and made by an authenticated user.
 In the links above the CSRF tags are already added, as Django has built-in CSRF defences by default and the app will not run without them.

 ## Flaw 2 - Broken Access Control